SNAPSHOT-India stocks, rupee, swaps, call at 3:30 p.m. IST

 RUPEE:

-The Indian rupee INR=IN strengthened 0.11% versus the U.S. dollar, and quoted at 81.95 per dollar as the dollar index plumbed to multi-week lows while an uptick in forward premiums also aided the spot rupee.
+The Indian rupee INR=IN was flat versus the U.S. dollar, and quoted at 82.05 per dollar, in wake of more losses for most Asian currencies and lack of speculative interest.
 INR/

 GOVERNMENT BONDS: